 The government advice remains that anyone who can work from home, should.
 Furthermore, wherever possible, we should all avoid public transport.

 We have not come far enough yet to say what the new normal might look like.
 For the time being though, we are all settling into very different working environments.
 So what is the importance of recruitment agencies in helping their clients get through this challenging time?

 The technology and marketing sectors, particularly seem to have adapted very well to the situation.
 However, remote working doesn’t suit everyone.
 Of course, some employees are thriving working in isolation.
 For others, being away from friends and co-workers is taking a noticeable toll on their mental health.

-Under ordinary circumstances, the main benefit of businesses using a recruitment agency is saving time and money.
-Good recruitment agencies also help businesses connect with applicants possessing skills and experience, which may otherwise be out of reach.
+Under ordinary circumstances, the importance of recruitment agencies is for businesses to save time and money by outsourcing their recruitment processes.
+Furthermore, one of the biggest benefits to using a good recruitment agency is so that a business can connect with job seekers possessing skills and experience which may otherwise be out of reach.

 However, the current situation has brought a massive amount of change to a recruitment consultant’s job.
 Of course, there are the usual tasks such as trawling job boards and social media channels to headhunt suitable candidates for full-time positions.
 Additionally, they must now also facilitate virtual interviews and assist with new onboarding challenges presented by the crisis.

 Changes we have Observed in Recent Months

 Our team has always taken pride in providing our clients with a consultancy service, rather than just a placement service.
 Recently, our roles here have become more about advising on the state of the market than ever before.
 In particular, we have made the following observations:

 A distinct trend we have noticed is that candidates seem more willing to accept job offers which they might previously have disregarded.
 As a result, many roles which were previously hard to fill, now seem relatively easy to place candidates in.